learn-co-curriculum/dsc-ols-regression-diagnostics/README.md

 ## Introduction

-So far, we have looked mainly at R-squared values along with some visualization techniques to confirm if the data and residuals fit the the given set of assumptions.
-In this lesson, we will look at some statistical procedures to further understand our model and results it produces.
-We will be looking at the results we obtained in the regression analysis outcomes for Advertising dataset in the previous lab.
+So far, you have looked mainly at R-Squared values along with some visualization techniques to confirm if the data and residuals fit the regression assumptions.
+Now, you'll look at some statistical procedures to further understand your model and results.
+You'll be looking at the results obtained in the regression analysis outcomes for the advertising dataset in the previous lab.

-*Note: Some of the terms in this lesson highlighting underlying statistical testing concepts may be new to some of us.
-We will cover some of these in detail in later sections.
-Here, we will focus more on running and interpreting the results of these tests in a regression context.*
+*Note: Some of the terms in this lesson highlighting underlying statistical testing concepts will be new to you.
+These terms will be covered in detail in later sections.
+Here, the focus will be on running and interpreting the results of these tests in a regression context.*

 ## Objectives

 You will be able to:
 * Use Q-Q plots for check for the normality in residual errors
 * Use the Jarque-Bera test for normal distribution of residuals
-* Check for heteroscedasticity using Goldfeld-Quandt test to check whether variance is the same in 2 subsamples
+* Check for heteroscedasticity using the Goldfeld-Quandt test to check whether variance is the same in 2 samples

 ## Let's get started

+Regression diagnostics is a set of procedures available for regression analysis that assess the validity of a model in a number of different ways.

+This could be:
-> Regression diagnostic is a set of procedures available for regression analysis that seek to assess the validity of a model in any of a number of different ways.
-This assessment may be an exploration of the model's underlying statistical assumptions, an examination of the structure of the model by considering formulations that have fewer, more or different explanatory variables, or a study of subgroups of observations, looking for those that are either poorly represented by the model (outliers) or that have a relatively large effect on the regression model's predictions.[Wiki](https://en.wikipedia.org/wiki/Regression_diagnostic)
+- An exploration of the model's underlying statistical assumptions
+- An examination of the structure of the model by considering formulations that have less, more or different explanatory variables
+- A study of subgroups of observations, looking for those that are either poorly represented by the model (outliers) or that have a relatively large effect on the regression model's predictions

+For a thorough overview, you can go and have a look at the [wikipedia page on regression diagnostics.](https://en.wikipedia.org/wiki/Regression_diagnostic)

-Here we will revisit some of the methods we have already seen, along with some new tests and how to interpret them .
+Here we'll revisit some of the methods you've already seen, along with some new tests and how to interpret them.

 ## Normality Check (Q-Q plots)
-We have already seen Q-Q plots as a measure to check for the normality (or any other distribution).
-These are also referred to as normal density plots when used with a standard normal quantiles.
+You've already seen Q-Q Plots as a measure to check for normality (or, by extension, any other distribution).

+Q-Q plots are also referred to as normal density plots when used with a standard normal quantiles.
 These plots are a good way to inspect the distribution of model errors.
-We saw this earlier with a toy dataset, let's plot a Q-Q for the residuals in `sales~TV` model.
+You saw this earlier with the small height-weight data set.
+Now, let's plot a Q-Q for the residuals in the `sales ~ TV` and the `sales ~ radio` models.

 ```python